simul/simul.github.io/classes/env/skykeyframer.md

 Unlinked Time and Daytime
 -------------------------

-If they are not linked, then while daytime is defined as above, the keyframe's <a href="../../ref/simul/sky/basekeyframe/time">time</a>
+If they are not linked, then while daytime is defined as above, the keyframe's [simul::sky::BaseKeyframe::time](/ref/simul/sky/basekeyframe/time)

 value is arbitrary - it could represent the real time in seconds, or some other scale.
-Furthermore, while the keyframes will be sorted so that they are in ascending order of <a href="../../ref/simul/sky/basekeyframe/time">time</a>, daytime will have no such restriction.
+Furthermore, while the keyframes will be sorted so that they are in ascending order of [simul::sky::BaseKeyframe::time](/ref/simul/sky/basekeyframe/time) , daytime will have no such restriction.
 You could have a midday keyframe, followed by sunset, followed by midday again.
 Here, we set all the keyframes to be at daytime=0.25 (6am):